 Gongsanseong Fortress

-Located in Gongju-si, Gongsanseong Fortress is a mountain castle which was established during the Baekje Period (234-678).
-The fortress is more than 2.6 kilometers long at 110 meters above sea level.
-Built using earthen fortifications during the Baekje dynasty, the fortress was strengthened during the Joseon dynasty with stones.
-There are many structures and relics left from the Baekje, Goryeo, and Joseon dynasties within the fortress.
-At the West and East entrances, visitors can enjoy a thick forest with the Geumgang River in the background.
-It is worth the visit for its historical and cultural significance, and also for the beautiful view of the Geumgang riverside and the walking trail.
+Located in Gongju-si, Gongsanseong Fortress is a mountain castle established during the Baekje Period (234-678).
+The fortress stretches for more than 2.6 kilometers and stands at an elevation of 110 meters above sea level.
+Initially built with earthen fortifications during the Baekje dynasty, the fortress was later reinforced with stones during the Joseon dynasty.
+Within the fortress, numerous structures and relics from the Baekje, Goryeo, and Joseon dynasties can be found.

 How to make a fortune Gongsanseong?

-In Korea : 공산성 ( Gongsanseong )
+공산성 ( Gongsanseong )

 Address : 280, Ungjin-ro, Gongju-si, Chungcheongnam-do